 Are you sitting down while reading this?
-Maybe you should get up and go
+Maybe you should get up and go for a walk instead.

 Yes, just a walk.
 Its’ not about sweating it out, competing, or tracking your lost calories and gained steps on a device.
 Simply clear your head and move your body and the benefits will be obvious over time.

 The benefits of walking are universally touted and an important part of reducing symptoms of many chronic conditions.
 According to the Mayo Clinic, walkers can improve their health:

 The health benefits increase the faster, farther and more frequently that you walk.